ppy/osu-wiki/wiki/History_of_osu!/osu!_wiki/en.md

 # History of the osu! wiki

-This article details all the major events in the **history of the osu! wiki**,
+This article details all the major events in the **history of the osu! wiki**, from the MediaWiki era all the way to the present day.

 <!--The documentation for the years 2018 to 2021 is missing.-->